ErikinBC/fragility_index/readme.md

 To replicate the results:

-1. Install conda environment: `conda install --file fi_env.txt`
+1. Install conda environment: `conda install --file conda.env`
 2. Run the python scripts in order: `source pipeline.sh`

 The pipeline shell is as follows: